 Pro tip: before your profile goes live, get someone to proofread it.
 Typos, spelling mistakes and poor expression can be a big credibility killer (am I going to trust you to draft my legal contracts if your LinkedIn profile is filled with mistakes?).

-And finally, and start connecting with old university contacts, former colleagues, employees, and others in your sphere.
+Finally, start connecting with old university contacts, former colleagues, employees, and others in your sphere.
 Join and participate in LinkedIn groups, post updates and links to interesting articles, and even share your own thought-leadership pieces.

 Invest the time to create – and maintain – a good professional profile on LinkedIn, and you’ll find that it will be useful elsewhere: your firm website, your speaker’s biography, or in your next bid or proposal.

-Send me an email if your LinkedIn profile needs a review, or you want some help getting started.
+Please get in touch if your LinkedIn profile needs a review, or you want some help getting started.

 Never miss a post